Akrotiri Archeological Site Tickets

 Akrotiri Schedule

-The Akrotiri archeological site is open on the following days:
+The Akrotiri archeological site operates on the following schedule:

 Skip-the-Line Ticket

 This ticket is valid for all ages and allows you to skip the long lines at the ticket booth.
-The following individuals can access the site for free by presenting their accreditation documents:
+Free access is available for:

-Children and youths up to 25 years from EU member statesChildren up to 5 years from non-EU countriesAdults over 25 enrolled in secondary education or professional training from EU member states and countries in the European Economic Area
+Children and youths up to 25 years old from EU member statesChildren up to 5 years old from non-EU countriesAdults over 25 enrolled in secondary education or professional training from EU member states and EEA countries

 Prices